Rheumatoid Arthritis Remission Redefined

-Definitions of rheumatoid arthritis remission which are to be applied to future RA clinical trials.
+The American College of Rheumatology announced the release of two new provisional definitions of rheumatoid arthritis remission, which are to be applied to future RA clinical trials.

 According to research presented in the March issue of Arthritis & Rheumatism, a person with RA who is enrolled in a clinical trial would need to meet one of the following definitions to be considered in remission: